Circu1tI0N3rd/BKSCrawler/README.md

 	**A:** **No**.
 As stated above, you can only use account that can access HCMUT MyBK Portal.
 -	**Q:** **_How does this library works?_**

 	**A:** This library uses _requests_ to mimic the behavior when doing the same thing from the browser.
-The html2json parses html respond to JSON to get key component for the success of this crawling proccess.
+The _html2json_ is used during the request to parse html respond in order to get key component for the success of this crawling proccess.
 -	**Q:** **_Why don't you use BeautifulSoup?_**

 	**A:** **_BeautifulSoup was obsoleted as from Python 3.2!_** That's why I uses html2json for parsing html output from the request. _(proof: Google it)_